Line of Duty: is Ted Hastings really innocent?

 Why did Ted really visit Lee Banks in Blackthorn Prison?

-This mystery was never resolved – and Detective Chief Superintendent Patricia Carmichael (Anna Maxwell-Martin) is still convinced Ted used the visit to blow John Corbett’s (Stephen Graham) cover.
+This mystery was never fully resolved – and Detective Chief Superintendent Patricia Carmichael (Anna Maxwell-Martin) is still convinced Ted used the visit to blow John Corbett’s (Stephen Graham) cover.
+Is she right?
+And if so, did he mean to cause Corbett’s murder?

 Watching footage of Lisa McQueen’s (Rochenda Sandall) interview, Carmichael turns to DCC Wise (Elizabeth Rider) and reiterates her belief that the only reason Lee Banks knew there was a rat within the balaclava gang was Ted.
 But “without his testimony, you can’t prove Hastings blew Corbett’s cover,” Wise reminds her, twisting the knife on Carmichael’s own bent officer, PS Tina Tranter.